ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

 ## Troubleshooting Secure Build

-???
-"Troubleshooting Instructions [Open by clicking on arrow on right]"
+???+ "Troubleshooting Instructions"

-    If your build completed successfully no need to use this section :smile:
+    If your build completed successfully, feel free to [SKIP this section](#verify-your-application) :smile:

     !!! error "If your build failed continue for instructions on how to find the happy path yet again."